ray-project/ray/doc/source/tune/api_docs/search_space.rst

 .. caution::

-    Not all SearchAlgorithms support all distributions.
+    Not all Search Algorithms support all distributions.
 In particular, ``tune.sample_from`` and ``tune.grid_search`` are often unsupported.
     The default :ref:`tune-basicvariant` supports all distributions.